Dignity for All Students Act (DASA)

 Harassment under DASA is defined as the creation of a hostile environment by:

-If your child is being bullied, witnesses bullying or is responsible for the bullying, they can speak to any of our members to receive help and/or assistance they may require.
-If you as a parent or guardian are informed or witness a bullying incident, please contact a Dignity Coordinator or a member of the task force.
+If you as a parent or guardian are informed or witness a bullying incident, please contact a building DASA Coordinator.
 Your cooperation and support are very much needed and appreciated.

 What is The Dignity Act?

 The Dignity for All Students Act (The Dignity Act) was established with the broad legislative intent to provide a school environment free of discrimination and harassment.